 Engineering support of vendor and designer is available for all Chashma NPP under lifetime support agreement.
-In addition, support from vendor country organizations for maintenance, ISI, RFO, etc., are also available.
-At Chashma site, a Directorate of Technical Support is established which provides support to all operating plants at site in the areas of engineering, maintenance, radioactive waste, procurement, etc. In addition support from PAEC corporate office is also available for various aspects including financial, human and technical.
+Similar support from the designer of K-2/K-3 is also being arranged for KNPGS.
+In addition, support from vendor country organizations for maintenance, ISI, RFO, etc., are also available., Directorates of Technical Support are established at both CNPGS and KNPGS sites which provide support to all operating plants at sites in the areas of engineering, maintenance, radioactive waste, procurement, etc. In addition, support from PAEC corporate office is also available for various aspects including financial, human and technical.